lealceldeiro/gems/JavaConcurrencyInPractice/Chapter03/README.md

 * Writes to the variable do not depend on its current value, or you can ensure hat only a single thread ever updates the value;
 * The variable does not participate in invariants with other state variables; and
-* ocking is not required for any other reason while the variable is being accessed.
+* Locking is not required for any other reason while the variable is being accessed.

 ## 3.2 Publication and escape